Diogo-Paulico/FCT-VPN/README.md

    The first one should take a while, it's normal.

 ## Normal access:
- After all these steps are done all you have to do to use it on a daily basis is access the VPN's website, login, click connect and you should be able to acess Mooshak from outside the FCT
+ After all these steps are done all you have to do to use it on a daily basis is access the VPN's website, login, click connect and you should be able to access Mooshak from outside the FCT

  ## Known issues:
-  * Can only acess Mooshak, none other of the FCT's websites seem to work
+  * Can only access Mooshak, none other of the FCT's websites seem to work